 - Click Guides, then begin typing Systematic Theologies in the Guides menu search box.

-- Select the Systematic Theologies guide section when it appears in the Guides menu.
+- Select the Systematic Theologies guide section in the Theology Guides category when it appears.
 It will open in a new panel.

 - Enter the topic you want to study in the search box and press Enter.